njchen8/Cal-Hacks/sentiment-event/README.md

-# Sentiment Event Project
+# Bluberri

-This repository contains the Python backend responsible for collecting tweets and running sentiment analysis, plus a modern Next.js frontend that surfaces the insights.
-The backend stores scraped tweets in a local SQLite database and applies transformer-based models to score overall sentiment along with granular emotional signals (fear, desire, greed, etc.), while the frontend presents project context and a policy analysis workspace.
+Bluberri pairs a Python backend that collects tweets and runs sentiment analysis with a modern Next.js frontend that surfaces launch-ready insights.
+The backend stores scraped tweets in a local SQLite database and applies transformer-based models to score overall sentiment along with granular emotional signals (fear, desire, greed, etc.), while the frontend frames those signals inside a blueberry-blue, pastel-purple, and white experience using lightweight CSS-based motion accents.

 ```
-sentiment-event/
+bluberri/
 ├── backend/
 │   ├── app/
 │   │   ├── config.py